All Episodes

 Thank you so much.

-I was watching the Fox News channel with Brit Hume last night and the they were running a video clip of the Michelle Obama tape and where she said I am not proud this is the first time I've been proud of my country.
+I was watching the Fox News channel with Britt Hume last night, and they were running a video clip of the Michelle Obama tape, and where she said, I am not proud.

-So they didn't use the word really it wasn't an edited thing.
+So they didn't use the word really.

-And yes, in one of them, she says for the first time, I'm really proud of my country, but that really modifier is not there in the other speech.
+And yes, in one of them, she says, for the first time, I'm really proud of my country, but that really modifier is not there in the other speech.

 You are correct.